['HE MUST NEEDS GO THROUGH SAMARIA']

 “I'm going there meself,” says he.
 Plainly a lie, as he was walking and may also have had a drink or two the night before; but letting that pass, we asked how he would get there as we'd had considerable difficulty.

 “You're right there,” was the reply.
-“It's a problem, but if it were me, I'd go northwards and turn round!”
+“It's a problem, but if it were me, I'd go north and turn round!”

 So there you have it.
 If you cannot find the right way, go the wrong way and turn around.
 And in a sense this is what Jesus did here.
 He set out for Galilee, but later on in the chapter He appears in Jerusalem, which seems to have been his destination after all.
-He went northwards to go south, and there are important reasons for that choice.
-Scripture reveals to us in a number of stories that the north represents judgement; the south is a place of blessing, showing us that we must submit ourselves to The Lord's judgement before we can receive the fulness of 'the city of peace'.
+He went north to go south, and there are important reasons for that choice.
+Scripture reveals to us in a number of stories that north represents judgement; south is the place of blessing, showing us that we must submit ourselves to The Lord's judgement before we can receive the fullness of 'the city of peace'.

 Jesus was to travel from Judea to Galilee - we are only told that He wanted to avoid the Pharisees - and the most direct road was through Samaria.
 If you look at a Bible Map, you can see Judea in the south (where Bethlehem and Jerusalem are situated); Galilee in the north (Nazareth and the Sea of Galilee), and right between them (almost exactly) the land of the Samaritans, in the centre of which is the city of Samaria and (nearby) the town of Sychar.
 So it is entirely natural that Jesus should choose to go this way.